COVID-19 Vaccine FAQs

 How will I know when to get my second dose?

 After receiving your first shot, you will receive a paper immunization record completed at the time of vaccination.
 It will include the vaccine you received, date and location, and date when your next shot is needed.
-You will be reminded when it’s time to receive your second shot.
+You will receive your second shot appointment before you leave.

 The vaccine you receive and when you need the second dose is confidential health information that is carefully managed to protect your privacy.